shadowspawn/forest-arborist/docs/dev-notes.md

 - Use different versions on master (published) and develop (linked work in progress).
 - Tag version on master to match the published version.
 - Do not tag version on develop since changes.
 Use prerelease on develop.
-- See copy-up and copy-down run commands.
+- See release command, which follows `np` style steps to prepare and check and release a version to npm and github.

 Terminology Inspirations